 How to move photos from an iPhone running on the iOS operating system, to a Samsung running on Android?
 This is an important issue for people switching from iPhone to Samsung, or people simply trying to move large amounts of photos from their iPhones to the Samsung devices of friends or family.
 While there are lots of apps for photo transfer, few actually deliver excellent results without posing potential problems for the security of your data.
 Some of those apps are examined below.

-- Part 3.
-Send Anywhere – Transfer Large Number of Photos from iPhone to Samsung

 Part 1.
+Transfer 18 Types of Data Including Photos from iPhone to Samsung

-Samsung Smart Switch – Official Method to Transfer Photos from iPhone to Samsung
+Part 2.
+Official Method to Transfer Photos from iPhone to Samsung

 The Samsung Smart Switch app was developed by Samsung to help users of iPhones – and other Android phones – move easily to a Samsung Galaxy phone.
 It supports transfers from iPhones running on iOS 4.2.1 and later, and Samsung phones running on Android (OS) 4.3 or later.